top of page

 > What makes sense to you and what doesn't?
 Why?

-2. Collecting data: Surveys
+2. Empathise: Surveys

 Thinking about the user is essential in the design process as these are the people who will interact with your work, whether it is a graphic campaign, a product, an installation, a game, an app.
 You design for people, whether these are specific individuals or target groups.
 Surveys and interviews are useful research methods to collect data from people.
 Do you understand the difference between both?